 - In a Dutch Oven heat 2 tablespoons of olive oil on medium heat, place thinly sliced celery and the diced carrot in the Dutch Oven, sauté for about 2-3 minutes, add razor-thin sliced garlic, cook another minute careful not to burn the garlic.

-- Add 16 ounces of vegetable stock or water to Dutch Oven, 34 ounces of San Marzano tomato sauce, drained and rinsed cannellini beans, Italian Herbs, chopped Italian parsley, basil, cayenne pepper, and kosher salt and pepper to taste.
+- Add 16 ounces of vegetable stock or water to Dutch Oven, 34 ounces of organic San Marzano tomato sauce, drained and rinsed cannellini beans, Italian Herbs, chopped Italian parsley, basil, cayenne pepper, and kosher salt and pepper to taste.

 - Simmer about 20 to 25 minutes, stirring occasionally.